goldstac/zap-tcm/README.md

 ## 🧑‍💻 Contributing

 Contributions are welcome!
 Fork the repo, make your changes, and submit a pull request.
+Make sure to read [CONTRIBUTING](./CONTRIBUTING.md) before you start.

 ## 📄 License